 Contact Us Today

 Proper presentation of your claim, consultation with treating physicians, medical records and other relevant information is essential.
 We are prepared to fight for your right to the long term disability insurance benefits you deserve.
-Call Mehr, Fairbanks & Peterson without delay, for a free evaluation of your claim: 800-249-3731.
+Call Mehr Fairbanks Trial Lawyers without delay, for a free evaluation of your claim: 800-249-3731.